 Big Data Analysis

 In the era of big data, the LCM is used in various data analysis tasks, such as synchronizing data streams, optimizing database queries, and identifying patterns in large datasets.
-For example, in financial analysis, the LCM can be used to find common cycles in different market indicators.
+To give you an idea, in financial analysis, the LCM can be used to find common cycles in different market indicators.

 Cryptography